 Have you have ever thought you would like to teach for Honors or chair an Honors Colloquium?
-All full-time URI faculty are invited to submit proposals for Honors courses to be taught in either Spring 2023 or Fall 2023.
+All full-time URI faculty are invited to submit proposals for Honors courses to be taught in either Fall 2024 or Spring 2025.
 Courses may be proposed for one semester or both and at all course levels.
 Course proposals can either be for an honors section of an existing course or for an original course designed specifically for the Honors Program.

 Why teach Honors?

 Teaching in the Honors Program gives you the opportunity to experiment with new interdisciplinary courses and to enjoy Honors teaching conditions:

 - teach small seminar-style classes between 15 and 20 students

 - meet highly motivated students

 - participate in an interdisciplinary community of faculty interested in teaching excellence and active learning.